fmager/real-time/m1_memory_hierarchies/s3_immediate_gpu_computation.md

 <figure markdown>
 ![Image](../figures/relu_gpu_immediate.png){ width="800" }
 <figcaption>
 Benchmarking ReLU operators on the GPU.
-If there is no underscore between the operators they were fused.
 This benchmark was run on my laptop boasting an Intel i7-1185G7, 3.0 GHz with 32GB of RAM.
 The operating system was Windows 10.
 The L1/L2/L3 caches were 320 KB, 5 MB and 12 MB respectively.
 </figcaption>